Reads the element and decodes the BinHex content.

 The content cannot be converted to the requested type.

 In the .NET Framework 2.0, the recommended practice is to create XmlReader instances using the XmlReaderSettings class and the Create method.
 This allows you to take full advantage of all the new features introduced in the .NET Framework.
-For more information, see Creating XML Readers.
+For more information, see the Remarks section in the XmlReader reference page.

 This method reads the element content, decodes it using BinHex encoding, and returns the decoded binary bytes (for example, an inline BinHex encoded GIF image) into the buffer.